What is OCR?

 Increased Efficiency

-OCR eliminates the tedious task of manual data entry, significantly speeding up the process of digitizing documents.
-Whether it's invoices, forms, or historical records, OCR handles it all swiftly and accurately.
-Just think of the time you save!
+OCR removes the tedious task of manual data entry and speeds up the process of digitizing documents.
+Whether it is invoices, forms, or historical records, OCR can process them quickly and accurately.

 Cost Reduction

-By reducing the need for manual labor in data entry, businesses can save a considerable amount of money.
-This cost-effective approach also reduces errors, minimizing costly mistakes.
+By reducing the need for manual data entry, businesses can save a significant amount of money.
+This cost-effective approach also lowers the risk of errors and helps prevent costly mistakes.

 Improved Accessibility

-With OCR, information becomes more accessible to everyone, including those with disabilities.
+With OCR, information becomes more accessible to everyone, including people with disabilities.
 Digitized documents can be read aloud by screen readers, making information available to a wider audience.

 Applications of OCR